Push Down Negative Search Results on Google

 Here are some websites where you can easily create high-ranking public profiles (a great start):

 If you link to all your other profiles on these individual profiles, they’re even more likely to show up high in Google search results.
 That’s among the key methods that Google uses to decide to rank certain sites more highly: if many different sites post links to a site, that’s taken as evidence that it’s worth listing among its top search results.
 You can take advantage of this by interlinking your social media and public profiles as much as possible.
-This way, you’ll suppress negative search results quite effectively.
+This way, you’ll bury Google results effectively.

 It’s almost always a great idea to have your own website, whatever field you happen to be in.
 Here, you can showcase your portfolio of work, positive reviews, have a blog, and convey an overall image of professionalism and high quality work.